UNUM

 As we begin our reflections of the 250th year of our shared experiment, we are truly honored to bring you the current president of The Academy, Dr. Laurie L. Patton.

-With Steve Seibert, former chair of Florida Humanities (and The Village Square), we’ll contemplate the hero arc storyline and how this important institution is considering and shaping what comes next.
-You’ll want to be there.
+With facilitator Steve Seibert, former chair of Florida Humanities (and The Village Square), we’ll contemplate the hero arc storyline of this founding institution and how it’s shaping what comes next in America.

 UNUM: Democracy Reignited is funded in part by the Federation of State Humanities Councils with support from the Mellon Foundation and Florida Humanities.